FSaurenbach/leaping-light/README.md

-# leaping-light
+# Leaping Light
-A light lost Space...
+A light lost in the vastness of space...

-Try to dodge everything that stands in you way, and survive as long as you can !
+Try to dodge everything that stands in you way, and survive as long as you can!

 -----------------------------------------

-Still in development
+Still in development | WIP

-Release date:    unknown
+Release date: 20.07.22
 Available on: Google Play